luadch/luadch/README.md

 6. After this first test, you should adapt the hub to your needs:

-    - Open *“cfg/cfg.tbl”* with a UTF-8 compatible text editor, preferably with Lua syntax highlighting
+    - Open `cfg/cfg.tbl` with a UTF-8 compatible text editor, preferably with Lua syntax highlighting
-    - Read the descriptions and set the values to your need, Luadch uses a fair and reasonable default user permissions, but nevertheless you should read all
+    - Read the descriptions and set the values to your need.
+Luadch uses a fair and reasonable default user permissions, but nevertheless you should read all

 7. Once it's done, start your hub again and log in.
 If it still runs, there are two possibilities to enable your changes in the hub: